atopdjian/alberttopdjian.com/_projects/exaid.markdown

 <h1 style="color:#742bb5">Problem</h1>

 **Medical misdiagnosis is the third leading cause of deaths in the US**
-10-20% of all cases are misdiagnosed, leading to ~12M  misdiagnoses in the US/year
+10-20% of all cases are misdiagnosed, leading to ~12M  misdiagnosis in the US/year
 Medical errors cost $19.5bn/year in the US

 **Cancer misdiagnosis is more common**